Surveillance: RFID tagging on humans

 A human microchip implant is an identifying integrated circuit device or RFID transponder encased in silicate glass and implanted in the body of a human being.
 A subdermal implant typically contains a unique ID number that can be linked to information contained in an external database, such as personal identification, medical history, medications, allergies, and contact information.

-Several types of microchips have been developed in order to control and monitor certain types of people, such as criminals, political figures and spies, a "killer" tracking chip patent was filed at the German Patent and Trademark Office (DPMA) around May 2009.
+A few people have proposed implanting RFID tags or hypothetical tiny GPS devices to monitor the locations of convicted criminals, such as murderers and sex offenders, but these proposals have typically been met with objections from human rights advocates.

 Verichip is an RFID device produced by a company called Applied Digital Solutions (ADS).
 Verichip is slightly larger than a grain of rice, and is injected under the skin.
 The injection reportedly feels similar to receiving a shot.
 The chip is encased in glass, and stores a "VeriChip Subscriber Number" which the scanner uses to access their personal information, via the Internet, from Verichip Inc.'s database, the "Global VeriChip Subscriber Registry".
 Thousands of people have already had them inserted.
 In Mexico, for example, 160 workers at the Attorney General's office were required to have the chip injected for identity verification and access control purposes.

 Implantable microchips have also been used in healthcare settings, but ethnographic researchers have identified a number of ethical problems with such uses; these problems include unequal treatment, diminished trust, and possible endangerment of patients.